lunapaint/vscode-luna-paint/README.extension.md

 - The controls at the bottom of the window manipulate the current layer.
 - The blend mode of a layer changes the way it blends with the layer(s) below.
-- Layers can be temporarily hidden by clicking the checkbox.
+- Layers can be hidden by clicking the checkbox.
 - The window can be hidden by hitting the `X` icon and toggled via Luna's _Menu_, the command palette or `F7`.

 ![](https://raw.githubusercontent.com/lunapaint/vscode-luna-paint/release/0.2/images/readme/layers-window.png)